imperialrogers/CHIP-8/README.md

 - Some ROMs are provided in the /ROMs directory.

+`Download Mobile APK`

+- You can download the mobile apk from release section or from the given link: [DOWNLOAD APK](https://github.com/imperialrogers/CHIP-8/releases/download/v0.0.0-test/Chip8.apk)

 ## Contributing

 Whether you have some feauture requests/ideas, code improvements, refactoring, performance improvements, help is always Welcome.
 The more is done, better it gets.